 All hours of participation in activities must be verified.
 The Participant Timesheet, DFA-TS-12, is the standard timesheet used to document participation.
 When used, it is given to providers to report attendance and satisfactory progress in the activity.
 These timesheets may also be given to the client to have providers complete.
 Some employers/sponsors have their own timesheets.
 These are acceptable means of verification as long as these timesheets provide the necessary information and are signed by the site supervisor.
-Documentation is required and must be available from the activity site at least every two weeks for all activities except for Job Readiness and Job Search Assistance in which documentation is required and must be available daily.
+Documentation is required and must be available from the activity site at least monthly to support what is reported for participation and may include electronic records.
 Monthly timesheets must be filed in participants' case records.